 Once you get hosting sorted, there are still a few more aspects to consider to scale up a WordPress site.
 For example, the site may contain unnecessary code that is slowing down the website.

 There are plenty of WordPress SEO plugins available to improve your site’s ranking on result pages.
 Yoast SEO is one of the most popular, making it easy to add meta descriptions, meta titles, and image alt texts.
 This plugin also analyzes your content draft based on desired focus keywords to improve on-page SEO.

 In addition, it’s possible to customize the URL slugs for WordPress pages and posts to make them shorter and more SEO-friendly.

-The self-hosted WordPress is free to download and use as open-source software for people all over the world.
+The self-hosted WordPress is free to download and use as open-source software.
 In addition, you can use free add-ons like plugins and themes to create a website.

 However, to have a fully functional and live website, it’s necessary to pay for a few other elements.
-Hosting service and a domain name are two mandatory items.
+A hosting service and domain name are two mandatory ones.
 Premium themes and plugins are optional but can make your website even better.

 If you want to get someone to help create and maintain a WordPress site, you have to pay for the service separately.

 To recap, here are the costs of some of the components necessary to create and run a WordPress website:

 - Hosting service – starts at ₱49/month for shared hosting and goes up to ₱3799/month for VPS hosting.